How are you managing the reputation of your company?

 Find someone creative.
 And PR managers need to have strong research skills.

 They’ll use tools, as we previously discussed, to find out what people are saying about your business.
 Then they’ll leverage that feedback to benefit your company.

 The majority of businesses believe it’s hard to find new employees with the skills required to build and protect the reputation and credibility of their companies.

 Even if your new hire has an MBA, it doesn’t necessarily qualify them to do the job of a PR manager.

 The majority of business leaders say PR is just as important to their companies as every other type of communication method.

 Whether you take on these responsibilities, hire someone, or delegate tasks to an employee, these are some of the things a PR manager would be responsible for:

-- meet with external agencies or teams your company works with
+- Meeting with external agencies or teams your company works with.

-- analyze media content to leverage both owned and paid PR campaigns
+- Analyzing media content to leverage both owned and paid PR campaigns.

-- represent the business at job fairs and trade shows
+- Representing the business at job fairs and trade shows.

 Make sure you find the right person to handle this job.
 Otherwise, your PR efforts won’t be effective.